 You see, conventional farming involves all kinds of chemicals used to keep nature from 'interfering' with the crops.
 But well-managed organic farms do the opposite.
 They work in harmony with nature to manage various pests and other 'problems'.
 This typically means that the farms do not grow tea as a monoculture.
 Organic tea fields may have natural grasses and weeds as ground cover, or they may utilize permaculture for a more comprehensive approach to letting nature balance itself out naturally instead of trying to shove away one kind of 'problem' only to find that it causes another one to surface.

-Beyond this, smaller operations in China, Taiwan and many other tea-producing regions are family operations.
+Beyond this, smaller operations in China, Taiwan, and many other tea-producing regions are family operations.
 They often have more ethical treatment of the workers.
 And more of the money you spend tends to go more directly to the farmers themselves, creating more abundance in countries where farmers tend to be poorer people.

 04 of 05

-Organic Tea Is Better for the Tea Plants
+Better for the Tea Plants

 This one is pretty simple.
 Would you rather drink tea made from a plant that was grown in a toxic, stressful situation or a tea that was grown in harmony with nature?
 Which one would feel better to you?
 Which one would nourish your body and spirit more?
 Which one would put you in harmony with nature more?